mavrix93/LightCurvesClassifier/README.md

 + Light curves archives
     - Information about star attributes can be obtained and its light curves

-In term of program structure - all connectors return stars objects, but just Light curves archives also obtaining light curves.
-Star objects can be obtained by common way:
+In term of program structure - all connectors return star objects, but just Light curves archives also obtaining light curves.
+Star objects can be obtained by the common way:

     queries = [{"ra": 297.8399, "dec": 46.57427, "delta": 10},
                 {"kic_num": 9787239},